bhavya4official/git-test/README.md

 `git push origin` _(Pushing your commits to the online repository)_
 ***

-## Make clone of git repository to local repository:
+## Make a clone of git repository to the local repository:
 `git clone <repository URL>` _(Cloning an online repository)_